-2.3.4.5 Water Conservation
+2.4.5 Water Conservation

 BNL's water conservation program has achieved dramatic reductions in water use since the mid-1990's.
 The Laboratory continually evaluates water conservation as part of facility upgrades or new construction initiatives.
-These efforts include more efficient and expanded use of chilled water for cooling and heating/ventilation and air conditioning (HVAC) systems to reduce use of once-through cooling water for other systems.
+These efforts include more efficient and expanded use of chilled water for cooling and heating, ventilation, and air conditioning (HVAC) systems to reduce use of once-through cooling water for other systems.
 The Laboratory's goal is to reduce the consumption of water and reduce the possible impact of clean water dilution on Sewage Treatment Plant (STP) operations.

 Figure 2-4 shows the 20-year trend of water consumption.
-Staff returning to work post-COVID resulted in a slight increase in water use from last year.
-However, the water intensity (gallon/gross square foot) continues to decrease.
+The water intensity (gallon/gross square foot) continues to decrease.
 In each of the past ten years, the water consumption total was approximately half the 1999 total-a reduction of nearly a half billion gallons per year.
 Moreover, BNL has shifted its wastewater treatment in recent years to primarily an aquifer recharge system.
-This method of wastewater rejection significantly reduces the Lab's impact on the depletion of the sub-surface sole source aquifer that supplies all Long Island communities, including native and disadvantaged communities, thus aiding environmental justice goals.
+This method of wastewater rejection significantly reduces the Lab's impact on the depletion of the subsurface sole source aquifer that supplies all Long Island communities, including native and disadvantaged communities, thus aiding environmental justice goals.
 This aquifer recharge also prevents run-off and the conveyance of surface pollutants to local waterways.